Open Questions on the Bernoulli Factory Problem

 - Let $f:[-1,1]\to [0,1]$ be continuous.
 Find explicit bounds, with no hidden constants, on the error in approximating $f$ with the following polynomials: The polynomials are similar to Chebyshev interpolants, but evaluate $f$ at rational values of $\lambda$ that converge to Chebyshev or Legendre points (e.g., converging to $\cos(j\pi/n)$ with increasing $n$).
 The error bounds must be close to those of Chebyshev interpolants (see, e.g., chapters 7, 8, and 12 of Trefethen, Approximation Theory and Approximation Practice, 2013).

-- Find other polynomial operators meeting the requirements of the main question (see “Main Question”, above) and having explicit error bounds, with no hidden constants, especially operators that preserve polynomials of a higher degree than linear functions.
+- Find other polynomial operators meeting the requirements of the main question (see “Main Question”, earlier) and having explicit error bounds, with no hidden constants, especially operators that preserve polynomials of a higher degree than linear functions.

 -